ERGeorgiev/eds-windows-mods/index.md

 Change the volume of your system just by scrolling with your mouse.

 ## Features
+- Scroll on the Taskbar - Adjust your volume.
+- Middle Click on the Taskbar - Mute.
-- Windows Key + Scroll.
-Control your volume no matter what you are doing.
+- Windows + Scroll - Adjust your volume.
 This will NOT minimize your game / application.
-	- Volume Adjust: hold the Windows key and scroll to adjust your volume.
-	- Mute: hold the Windows key and middle-click with your mouse to mute.
-- Taskbar Scroll.
-Control your volume with just one hand in an intuitive and easy way.
-	- Volume Adjust: position your cursor on the taskbar and scroll.
-	- Mute: position your cursor on the taskbar and middle-click with your mouse.
+- Windows + Middle Click - Mute your volume.
+This will NOT minimize your game / application.

 ### Advanced Features
-- Emergency Mute.
-JustScroll will mute your volume instantly as soon as you scroll your volume down fast.
+- Emergency Mute - Scroll down fast to mute your volume instantly.
-- Precision Scroll.
-Hold the left mouse button for a more precise adjustment of the volume.
+- Precision Scroll - Hold the left mouse button while scrolling.